RevoU-FSSE-2/week-6-alifah_syamsul/README.md

-# Dockerizing a Simple Node.js App
+# RevoU-FSSE-2023H2 _ Alifah Syamsul _ W6 Intermediate Assignment _ Dockerizing a Simple Node.js App

 This guide will walk you through the process of dockerizing a simple Node.js app on a Windows system, using Docker Desktop and Windows Subsystem for Linux.